mrcblt/streamlit-toggle/README.md

 ## Installation

-To build the library Node.js have to be installed.
+To build the library Node.js has to be installed.
 If you are using Anaconda/Miniconda you can install it with the following command:
 ```bash
 conda install -c conda-forge nodejs=16